josinSbazin/android_ExpandableLayout/README.md

 *   **collapsedHeight: Int** - Collapsed height in pixels of view.
 WARNING!
 Don't set [collapsedHeight] less, then maximum height of wrapped view.
 *   **shadowHeight: Int** - Height of shadow in pixels when layout is collapsed.
 *   **showShadow: Boolean** - If this parameter is true - show shadow in collapsed 'State'.
-*   **hideButton: Boolean** - Hide default collapse/expand button.
+*   **showButton: Boolean** - Show default collapse/expand button.
 Use if you want make custom button.
 *   **moreText: CharSequence** - Text showing on more button.
 *   **animationDuration: Int** - Duration of animation of collapse/expand.
 In milliseconds.
 *   **@ColorInt moreColor: Int** - Color of more button (text and arrow).